wolfgangj/okami/README.md

 ## Status Update

-This has been a very exciting project.
-However, I have now moved on to a new one, very much inspired by okami So this will not get further updates.
+2022-07-07: Guess what, I have picked up working on `okami` again and I am porting it to x86-64.

 ## What?